TrafficGuard/typedai/frontend/src/DOCS.md

+# API schemas

+Angular services should always use RouteDefinitions from the shared/api folder when calling server routes.

+## Model/schema types

+Don't convert a TypeBox schema to a plain interface with `import type { Static } from '@sinclair/typebox';` This is incorrect.

+The correct style is to important a plain interface that represents the schema.

+# Angular Signals

 You should use signals instead of @Input/@Ouput and observables where possible.

-# Angular Signals

 A **signal** is a wrapper around a value that notifies interested consumers when that value changes.
 Signals can contain any value, from primitives to complex data structures.